Briggs-Richardson/Chess/README.md

 To run
 ------
 All of the java files are in the source folder.
-Simply compile them with javac (or use any build tool you'd like) and run InitiateProgram
+To run, compile them and run InitiateProgram

 Background